mattpolzin/JSONAPI/README.md

 1. Allow creation of Swift types that are easy to use in code but also can be encoded to- or decoded from *JSON API* compliant payloads without lots of boilerplate code.
 2. Leverage `Codable` to avoid additional outside dependencies and get operability with non-JSON encoders/decoders for free.
 3. Do not sacrifice type safety.
+4. Be platform agnostic so that Swift code can be written once and used by both the client and the server.

 ## Project Status